Skip to main content

 An Assert step tells Docket to verify that a condition holds true at the current state of your application.

 When you write an assertion, Docket takes a screenshot, analyzes the page using its vision model, and uses prior test history to understand context.
+The 5 most recent actions include their screenshots, while older actions are passed as text-only context.

 Examples: